taltzfoni/Detecting-iRBD-at-Home-Using-a-Lower-Back-Wearable-Sensor/README.md

 # Detecting-iRBD-at-Home-Using-a-Lower-Back-Wearable-Sensor

-Welcome to the official code repository for the paper:
+Welcome to the official code repository for the paper (Under Review):

 **"Detecting Isolated REM Sleep Behavior Disorder at Home Using a Lower-Back Wearable Sensor"**
 by Tal Tzfoni(1,2), Riva Tauman(3,4,5), Jeffrey M Hausdorff (1,3,4,6), Yael Hanein(2,3,7) and Anat Mirelman(1,3,4)